 Clients

-Clients are any of the applications, application libraries (such as libfabric, OpenFAM, or OpenSHMEM), resource managers (such as FAM pool managers, storage pool managers), orchestration managers, workload managers, and the admin GUI and tools.
+Clients are any of the applications, application libraries (such as libfabric, OpenFAM, or OpenSHMEM), resource managers (such as FAM pool managers, storage pool managers), orchestration managers, workload managers, and the admin GUI and tools that call into the OFMF’s Redfish Services.

-Client software queries the OFMF Redfish Service (using HTTP GET) to determine what resources are available on the fabric.
+Client software queries the OFMF Redfish Service (using HTTP GET, for example) to determine what resources are available on the fabric.
 Clients issue updates (using HTTP PUT, POST, PATCH, DELETE) to objects to make modifications to the Redfish fabric model.

-Clients perceive the fabric resources within the URI namespace imposed by the OFMF’s Redfish Service.
+Clients identify the fabric resources by the URIsgiven by the OFMF’s Redfish Service.
 When clients need to exchange information about fabric resources, they use the OFMF’s URIs to unambiguously refer to specific objects.
 Clients accept the Redfish object description as the common truth.
+The URIs in use within the OFMF Redfish Service are unique only to that Service, and make up that OFMF’s Redfish URI namespace.

 OFMF Services